Kylie Jenner Crashed a High School Prom

 Kylie Jenner may have earned her high school diploma back in 2015, but the youngest of the Kardashian-Jenner family never got to experience one of the cornerstone events of many a teenager’s life: prom.
 Perhaps that’s why Jenner crashed a high school prom in Sacramento on Saturday, to the surprise of everyone in attendance.

-Ochoa was out of a date weeks prior to the prom after asking a girl — only to be rejected.
-A girl at Rio Americano turned down Ochoa because he was the brother of her friend, according to E!
+Ochoa was out of a date weeks prior to the prom.
+He’d asked a girl — only to be rejected.
+A girl at Rio Americano turned down Ochoa because he was the brother of her friend (which, we can presume was an embarrassing situation in her eyes), according to E!
 News.
-Jenner’s crew apparently found out that Ochoa was looking for a date after fliers went up around the school and on social media announcing that he was looking for a date, a student told the Sacramento Bee.
+Jenner’s crew apparently found out about Ochoa after fliers went up around the school and on social media announcing that he was looking for a date, a student told the Sacramento Bee.